 A "faster" way of making the fabric we use for our product is made using a Foot Loom.
 For an experienced male weaver, it takes ONE day to finish 5-6 yards and women a bit longer since they aren't physically as strong.
 A common design you may see on our fabric is called "Jaspe" and this means that they take the thread and hand tie sections of the thread off that are anywhere from 1-3 inches apart.
 The craftsman then dyes each individual section, piece by piece and hangs the thread to dry.
 It is a similar technique to tie dying but on a micro scale!
 The weaver can then begin the process of threading their foot loom which works much like a bicycle.
 They alternate pedals with their feet and while threading the fabric back and forth.
 We are so thrilled that we are able to make custom Nena patterns and employ over 30 men and women to weave fabric for us!

 BEHIND THE ONE OF A KIND COLLECTION

-Our One of a Kind Collection consists of products constructed using curated vintage fabrics purchased from responsible Guatemalan market vendors.
+Our One of a Kind Collection consists of products constructed using curated vintage fabrics purchased responsibly.
 All of the fabrics seen in the One of a Kind Collection have lived a full life before being incorporated into your bag!
-These vintage fabrics were woven from memory by a Guatemalan artisan up to 10 years ago; each pattern distinctive of the region where the artisan resides.
+These vintage fabrics were woven from memory by a Guatemalan artisan up to 10 years ago; each pattern is distinctive of the region where the artisan resides.